Who Leads Hungary?

 Global Role

-Hungary's global significance is defined by Viktor Orbán's role as the EU's most prominent 'illiberal' leader and the consequent tensions with EU institutions; its extraordinary success in attracting automotive and battery manufacturing investment; and its anomalous pro-Russia and pro-China stance within NATO and the EU.
+Hungary's global significance is defined by Viktor Orbán's 16-year role as the EU's most prominent 'illiberal' leader — now ended by Péter Magyar's April 2026 election victory — its extraordinary success in attracting automotive and battery manufacturing investment, and its complex position as a NATO and EU member with deep Russian energy ties.

-- Viktor Orbán has been the most influential voice for 'illiberal democracy' globally, inspiring similar movements in Poland, Slovakia, Italy, and beyond
+- Viktor Orbán was the most influential voice for 'illiberal democracy' globally, inspiring similar movements in Poland, Slovakia, Italy, and beyond; his 16-year rule ended with Tisza's April 2026 election victory

 - Hungary has received among the highest per-capita foreign direct investment in the EU, primarily from German automotive companies and Korean/Chinese battery manufacturers